JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 For example, I recorded one example for four different keywords.

-- släck ljuset (Swedish for torn off the light)
+- släck ljuset (Swedish for turn off the light)
 - tänd ljuset (Swedish for turn on the light)
 - cookies
 - movie time